JasonHyun/MiFoodTech/design/design-journey.md

 > What kind of website do they want?
 What are their goals for the site?
 > There is no required number of goals.
 You need as many goals as necessary to reflect your client's desires.

-- Goal A: A polished, professional static (the content does not change) website.
+- Goal A: A polished website that compares favorably with competitors such as Junzi.
-- Goal B:  A site with around 5 reasonably sized pages.
+- Goal B: Present information about restaurant that will attract investors.
-- Goal C: A design that works on desktop computers, tablets, and mobile devices.
+- Goal C: Very simple, neat and clean website.
+Include brightly colored images on a simplistic website.
+Big image on the homepage.
-- Goal D: A website refined and tested with users who are part of your intended audience.
+- Goal D: Website that showcases MiTechFood team, shows the technology, and future steps.

 ## First Client Meeting Minutes/Notes (Milestone 1)